George Kelly Dunlop: Early life and education

-Dunlop was born on November 19, 1830, in County Tyrone, Ireland, son of Robert Dunlop and Margret Kelly, both of whom were of Scottish descent.
+Dunlop was born on November 19, 1830, in County Tyrone, Ireland, son of Robert Dunlop and Margaret Kelly, both of whom were of Scottish descent.
 He studied at the Royal School Dungannon and later at Queen's University of Ireland, from where he graduated in 1852.
 He arrived in the United States in October 1852.
 He was awarded a Doctor of Sacred Theology from Racine College in 1880.

 Ordained ministry

-Dunlop was ordained deacon on December 4, 1854, in Palmyra, Missouri, and later priest on August 7, 1856, in St John's Church in St. Louis, Missouri, both by Bishop Cicero Stephens Hawks of Missouri.
+Dunlop was made deacon on December 4, 1854, in Palmyra, Missouri, and later ordained priest on August 7, 1856, in St John's Church in St. Louis, Missouri, on both occasions by Bishop Cicero Stephens Hawks of Missouri.
 He served as missionary deacon in St. Charles, Missouri, between 1854 and 1856.
 Later he became rector of Christ Church in Lexington, Missouri, and in 1864 rector of Grace Church in Kirkwood, Missouri, till 1880.
 He also served as dean of the St Louis Convocation of the Diocese of Missouri and deputy to the General Convention of 1871, 1877 and 1880.